krishaamer/green-filter-research/research/literature/ai.md

 ### Guidelines for Human-AI interaction {#guidelines-for-human-ai-interaction}

-Microsoft’s (MS) Co-Founder Bill Gates predicted in 1982 *“personal agents that help us get a variety of tasks”* (Bill Gates (1982)) and it was MS that introduced the first widely available personal assistant inside Word software, called Clippy.
-Microsoft’s Clippy was among the first assistants to reach mainstream adoption, helping users not yet accustomed to working on a computer (Tash Keuneman (2022)).
-“We love to hate Clippy — but what if Clippy was right?”
-Tash Keuneman (2022).
-Abigail Cain (2017)
+-   Microsoft’s Co-Founder Bill Gates predicted in 1982 *“personal agents that help us get a variety of tasks”* (Bill Gates (1982)).

+-   It was MS that introduced the first widely available personal assistant inside Word software, called Clippy.
+Microsoft’s Clippy was among the first assistants to reach mainstream adoption, helping users not yet accustomed to working on a computer - Tash Keuneman (2022).

+-   “We love to hate Clippy — but what if Clippy was right?”
+Tash Keuneman (2022) and Abigail Cain (2017)

 Microsoft provides guidelines for Human-AI interaction (T. Li et al. (2022); (**amershi2019guidelines?**)) which provides useful heuristics categorized by context and time